kelayamatoz/Digital-Systems-Design-Lab/lab1.md

 Compared to Foreach, Reduce and Fold allow users to write more precise code.
 Moreover, it provides the compiler with more information so that the compiler can perform more aggressive optimizations.

 ### Your Turn
 * Use Fold controller to calculate the sum of an element.
-You can leave your implementation in Lab1Part7FoldExample.
+You can leave your implementation in Lab1Part6FoldExample.

 MemFold and MemReduce perform the same way as Fold and Reduce; however they are used to operate on on-chip memories.
 We will cover more details of these two controllers in the next lab.

 ## Submission
 * Please fill in the lab1_submission.md.
 After completing the lab, you can upload this file in your home directory on tucson.
-We will collect the submission file after the deadline.
+We will collect the submission files from your home directory after the deadline.